zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-07-14-FISH-Fixation-Protocol.md

 ## My protocol / plan:

 1. Try fixing in PFA as detailed exactly in the protocol below and go through all steps for sectioning and slide preparation, and do the same in parallel for PAXgene fixed tissues
-2. With validated antibody, try prepping some slides for FISH and keep some to prepare the same way but for LCM.
+2. With validated antibody or probes (talk to Hollie), try prepping some slides for FISH/Immunofluorescence and keep some to prepare the same way but for LCM.

 Supplies List: https://docs.google.com/spreadsheets/d/1KlfFGhXL9WP4ChCF0b--V7Zvu5qfZ8f7ct2V04dX2rA/edit?usp=sharing